clairvoyage/cse15-lab-reports-fa23/lab1-report-blog-post.md

 2. When you use the command `ls` with the path to a *directory* as an argument, the terminal prints back the filenames of the files in the directory.
     > The output of this command is not an error because listing out the contents of a directory is the intended result of using `ls`.
     - In the below example, the working directory is `lecture1`, and the terminal lists out the files in `lecture1/messages`.
+The files in 'lecture1/messages' are: `en-us.txt`, `es-mx.txt`, and `zh-cn.txt`.

 ![Image](https://cdn.discordapp.com/attachments/1065014704986128404/1160764849920426165/Untitled.png?ex=6535d982&is=65236482&hm=88c13854602638292e9d0cec6c4d958bfe3aa161dc77e60febd344b381fa1dc8&)

 3. When you use the command `ls` with the path to a ****file****, the terminal returns the pathname of that file.
     > The output of this command is not an error because `ls` lists both the contents of directories and details about files.
-    - In the below example, the working directory is `lecture1`, and the terminal returns the pathname of the file.
+    - In the below example, the working directory is `lecture1`, and the terminal returns the pathname of the file `lecture1/Hello.java`.

 ![Image](https://cdn.discordapp.com/attachments/1065014704986128404/1160765026777444352/Untitled.png?ex=6535d9ac&is=652364ac&hm=14c5413ff3b5999b18afeae9a930f87edaf68241590fb244f9052f4c76008861&)